hgcl/clara-le/pages/posts/8-remote-christmas.md

 ## Life peek: Christmas via Skype

 Christmas is an important event in my family, even though no one is Christian.
-It has always been a pretext to have a large family gathering with good food—and when I was younger—presents.
+It has always been a pretext to have a large family gathering with good food — and when I was younger — presents.

 This year, we weren't able to meet in person because of the pandemic.
 Instead, we had a video conference dinner party.
 In total: four cameras and thirteen people, all eating and talking at the same time.
 Needless to say, it was a hectic and noisy event.